moveit/moveit_tutorials/doc/chomp_interface/chomp_interface_tutorial.rst

 Testing CHOMP with Obstacles in the Scene
 -----------------------------------------
-To test CHOMP in an evironment with obstacles, you can run any of the sample python scripts
+To test CHOMP in an evironment with obstacles, you can run any of the sample python scripts:

 - `collision_scene_test_1.py <./scripts/collision_scene_test_1.py>`_ or

- - `collision_scene_test_2.py <./scripts/collision_scene_test_2.py>`_).
+- `collision_scene_test_2.py <./scripts/collision_scene_test_2.py>`_.

 The first scripts creates a complex scene with four ostacles.
 The second script creates a simple environment with one obstacle.
 One can change the position/size of the obstacles to change the scene.

 To run the CHOMP planner with obstacles, do the following in two seperate terminals: ::

   roslaunch panda_moveit_config demo_chomp.launch
   python collision_scene_test_1.py OR python collision_scene_test_2.py

 Tweaking some of the parameters for CHOMP
 -----------------------------------------